taikedz/install-notes/squid3_ubuntu.md

 * input on the port you specifid squid to listen on
 * forwarding

-The firewalling script at https://github.com/handy-scripts in bin/firewall gives you sane defaults for this.
+The firewalling script at <https://github.com/taikedz/handy-scripts/blob/master/bin/firewall> gives you sane defaults for this.

 ## Restart squid proxy